ChristopheDucamp/brunomarinho.com/_posts/2015-06-08-how-i-store-my-photos.md

 ---

-I'm going to start by saying that I'm not a professional photographer and so having redundant backups and other crazy external hard drives doesn’t make any sense to me at this stage.
+je vais commencer to start by saying that I'm not a professional photographer and so having redundant backups and other crazy external hard drives doesn’t make any sense to me at this stage.
 What I will describe here is my personal workflow.

 If you’re starting to shoot now and have only a few folders with photos it shouldn’t take a lot of time to organize your photos.
 If you shoot for more than a year, I’d recommend taking a Saturday or Sunday and calmly going through it.